2.10. Lambda

 invoke(lam)

-Lambdas can be deleted, which cause finalizers to be called on all captured data (see Finalizers):
+Lambdas can be deleted, which causes finalizers to be called on all captured data (see Finalizers):

 delete lam